 2. Slice the cucumbers thinly.
 Place in a bowl and toss with the salt to help them release water.
 Let this stand while you gather the remaining ingredients.

-3. Strain the cucumbers, (do not rinse) place them in a large bowl and add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
+3. Strain the cucumbers, (do not rinse) and place them in a large bowl and add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
 Mix to combine.

 5. Refrigerate until ready to serve.
-This is best served the same day but will keep up to 3 days.
+Cucumber salad is best served on the same day but will keep for up to 3 days in an airtight container in the refrigerator.

 Notes